Droxford, Meonstoke and Exton Churches all collect items for the Meon Valley Food Bank, now based in Wickham every week.

 We support Christian Aid and members of the benefice participate by walking every May to raise money.
-Over £1400 was raised last year.
+Over £1000 is raised each year.

 At the moment we hold an All Age service once a month in St Andrew’s, which in practice tends to be aimed at small children, with action songs and craft.
 Numbers attending are variable, but there has been an encouraging trend.
 We have a Bible Buddy Scheme, where an adult donates money to buy a Bible for a child in the congregation and then becomes the child’s bible buddy.
 During the last two years we have organised Christmas parties at St Andrew’s Church for local children, mainly from Meonstoke School.
 These have been well attended.